2DegreesInvesting/ds-incubator/2020-xx-xx_gotcha-from-script-to-package.md

       - [Extract commented sections into functions](#extract-commented-sections-into-functions)
   - [Error prone](#error-prone)
+      - [Avoid hidden arguments: Extract functions with all arguments](#avoid-hidden-arguments-extract-functions-with-all-arguments)
       - [Separate functions, data, and scripts](#separate-functions-data-and-scripts)
       - [`if()` uses a single `TRUE` or